mailund/gsa-exercises/Project05/README.md

 Since it is the final project, you have more freedom in how you approach the project, but the minimum requirement of your read mapper is: *Your read-mapper should be able to find all approximative matches at a given edit-distance for all reads in a FASTQ file.*

 For the first week of the project, you should implement step 1, where you simply do exact pattern matching of all reads.
 For the second week, you should implement step 2 and do approximative pattern matching.
 The last week, you should aim at making your read mapper as fast as you possibly can—step 3—where all tricks count.

+We have provided some test data and read mappers you can use to test your program against, described below.

 ## Evaluation scripts